 Requirements

-All fields are nullable, in which case they shall not apply as a search criteria.
+All fields are nullable, in which case they shall not apply as a search criterion.

 Data Type: PartialPlan

 Overview

 A PartialPlan is a data structure returned from the getPartialPlan operation of the Plan Distribution Service that contains a reference to the source Plan, the criteria used to select the partial plan, and the partial plan itself.
 The partial plan uses the same structure as a normal Plan, with header fields matching those of the source Plan, but only containing the subset of ActivityInstances that matches the selection criteria.
 Whether EventInstances and Resources are included is implementation specific, but it might be assumed that any events and resources related to the selected ActivityInstances would be included in the returned partial plan.